 A consultation service that supports researchers with Open Science.
 Learn about tools and best practices for engaging in Open Science.

 This service can answer your questions around how to publish open works and where to deposit open works.

-Academic Communication Consultation Service (e.g. writing for journals, conference proposals, scholarships, non-tri-agency grants)
+Writing and Scholarly Communication Support (e.g. writing for journals, conference proposals, scholarships, non-tri-agency grants)

-Appointment with one of the CSC writing staff where you will be offered guidance and support in your academic writing, such as journal articles, conference proposals, scholarships, non-tri-agency grants.
+Appointment with a CSC consultant where you will be offered guidance and support for every stage of your academic and research writing, such as journal articles, theses or dissertations, thesis or conference proposals, scholarships, and non-tri-agency grants.